harryross263/comp421/week4/README.md

 * how to set the amount of decay?
 * what about the 1-norm instead? (leads to sparsity: often desirable).
 * Nb. possible 2nd point to this: regularisation can improve convergence (perhaps by removing local optima).
+* For information on how weight decay compares to droupout and standard NNs see [here] (http://scholarworks.uark.edu/cgi/viewcontent.cgi?article=1028&context=csceuht), graphs are near the bottom.

 # Dropout